mistweaverco/bluloco.nvim/README.md

 ### Screenshots

-See the [wiki screenshots section](https://github.com/mistweaverco/bluloco.nvim/wiki/Screenshots) for a lot of 😅.
+See the [wiki screenshots section](https://github.com/mistweaverco/bluloco.nvim/wiki/Screenshots) for a lot of 😅 screenshots.

 ## Features